oracle-livelabs/oci/oci-stack-monitoring-fundamentals/introduction/introduction.md

     - Identify a list of resources in a down state across the enterprise
     - Review open alarms across an enterprise
     - Review the performance of resources across each application tier
-    - Dynamically investigating other performance metrics
+    - Dynamically investigate other performance metrics
 * **Homepages**
     - Review a resource home page
     - Review Performance menu including, alarms, charts, tables, and Stack View